CtrlK

 Progressive Disclosure

-The skill provides a clear overview with well-signaled, one-level-deep references to references/implementation.md for detailed examples.
+The SKILL.md serves as a clear overview with well-signaled, one-level-deep references to `references/implementation.md` for detailed hardening examples.
 Content is appropriately split between the overview and the reference file.

 3 / 3